 Choose Version Purge from the drop-down menu.

-To configure the Version Purge task, click on the gears icon on the newly created Version Purge maintenance card.
+To configure the Version Purge task, click the gears icon on the newly created Version Purge maintenance card.

 With AEM 6.4, you can stop the Version Purge maintenance task as follows: